dianecandler/Node09hw/ReadMe.md

 ## Description

- Creating readme file using node.js
+ Creating a readme.md file for Homework 09 using Node.js.